AlliotTech/openalist-docs/docs/guide/drivers/Alist V2 V3.md

 (This is for the other party to give you, generally no one will hand over their token to outsiders)

-- How to get V2: Go to the V2 document to view --> **https://alist-doc.iots.vip/docs/driver/alist#token**
 - How to get V3: Background --> Settings --> Others --> **`Token`**

 ::::